| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 • The contractor or company that installed or repaired your shingles may know whether or not CertainTeed Organic Shingles were installed.

 • Ask a roofer.
-An experienced roofer may be able to tell by looking at your roof whether you may have CertainTeed Organic Shingles.
+An experienced roofer may be able to tell by looking at your shingles whether you may have CertainTeed Organic Shingles.

 • Have a roofing professional remove a shingle from your roof and send it in to CertainTeed for identification.
 CertainTeed will reimburse you up to US $50.00 for the expenses you incur, but only if the shingles are determined to have been manufactured by CertainTeed.

-This proposed class action Settlement covers all of the CertainTeed Organic Shingles that are installed on buildings throughout the United States and Canada.
-However, you should be aware that CertainTeed’s sales records indicate that over 94% of CertainTeed Organic Shingles were sold in Iowa, Illinois, Indiana, Michigan, Minnesota, North Dakota, Nebraska, South Dakota, and Wisconsin.
+This class action Settlement covers CertainTeed Organic Shingles on buildings throughout the United States and Canada.
+However, you should be aware that CertainTeed’s sales records indicate that over 94% of these shingles were sold in Iowa, Illinois, Indiana, Michigan, Minnesota, North Dakota, Nebraska, South Dakota, and Wisconsin.
 Therefore, if you live in the U.S. but do not live in one of those states, it is less likely that your shingles are the ones addressed in this lawsuit.
 There were few Canadian sales, and shingles that were sold in Canada were sold in the Burlington, Kitchener, Thunder Bay, Toronto, Pickering, and Windsor regions of Ontario and in Winnipeg, Manitoba.
 If you live elsewhere in Canada, it is less likely your shingles are CertainTeed Organic Shingles.

 SETTLEMENT PAYMENT BASICS - HOW IT ALL WORKS

-The amount paid per claimant depends upon a number of factors such as (1) whether the claimant originally purchased the shingles; (2) the terms of the warranty; (3) how many Damaged shingles are on the roof; (4) how long the shingles have been on the roof; (5) whether the shingles are Damaged as defined in the Settlement Agreement; (6) whether the damage was due to a manufacturing defect or was caused by circumstances outside of CertainTeed’s control; and (7) whether the claimant has already settled the warranty claim under CertainTeed’s standard warranty.
+The amount paid per claimant depends upon a number of factors such as (1) the terms of the warranty; (2) how many Damaged shingles are on the roof; and (3) how long the shingles have been on the roof.

 The following conditions of CertainTeed Organic Shingles will be deemed to constitute "Damage to CertainTeed Organic Shingles":

-1. an open hollow bump, 19 mm or more diameter, in the coating layer of the shingle resulting in the underlying asphalt being weathered (that is, oxidized and dirty), also known as "blistering";
+1. an open hollow bump, 19 mm or more diameter, in the coating layer of the shingle resulting in the underlying asphalt’s being weathered (that is, oxidized and dirty), also known as "blistering";

 2. corners and edges of shingle tabs that are curled downward toward the deck surface raising the portion of the tab just interior to the edges by more than 1/2", also known as "clawing";